Sneha-2000-kkr/codewayy_phython_series/README.md

 greater than or equal to 90, the method returns True.
 If the marks is less than 90, a custom Exception named **NotEligibleException** is raised and an appropriate message as shown in the sample output is displayed.

+### Task 7:
+1. Write a program using Python class and objects which should have 5 different functions and should create the 5 different instances of that class and print the details of all the instances.
+The function details are given below:
+- To display the full name
+- To display the college and branch
+- Display the total marks
+- Total percentage of marks
+- And calculate the grade